What Is Perjury

 - And the statement is made before a judicial proceeding (in court or grand jury)

-The individual involved in the investigation of perjury under 18 USC 1622 is the prosecutor.
+The individual involved in the investigation of perjury under 18 USC § 1622 is the prosecutor.
 It is upon the prosecution to prove that such statement given meets the elements required for perjury.
-It is also incumbent upon the prosecution to show that the perjurer intentionally made the statement with the knowledge that the same is false.
-The prosecutor may also show evidence of conspiracy and can also prove that the act of perjury has resulted in an obstruction of justice that adversely affect the judicial proceeding and the prosecution of the case.
+It is also incumbent upon the prosecution to show that the defendant intentionally made the statement with the knowledge that the same is false.
+The prosecutor may also show evidence of conspiracy and can also prove that the act resulted in an obstruction of justice that adversely affect the judicial proceeding and the prosecution of the case.

-When guilty of perjury under 18 USC 1622, the penalty involves a fine or prison term of not more than five years or both.
-The federal sentencing guidelines for perjury may also impose a higher penalty if the consequence of the commission of perjury results in obstruction of justice.
+When guilty of perjury under 18 USC § 1622, the penalty involves a fine or prison term of not more than five years or both.
+The federal sentencing guidelines may also impose a higher penalty if the consequence of the commission of the crime results in obstruction of justice.
 This usually occurs when the false statement is given during the course of an investigation or during a prosecution.
 The penalty of imprisonment may be increased with an additional of four more years, but usually not any more than that.